 I can see why scented bleach may be appealing, but splash-less bleach?
-It turns out that splash-less bleach is popular for simply protecting your clothes while you clean.
+It turns out that splash-less bleach is popular for simply protecting your clothes while you clean up.
 I have my fair share of ruined clothes from bleach, so I thought, "Why not give splash-less bleach a chance?"
 Although, I realized it wasn't ideal for disinfecting.

 Does Splash-less Bleach Disinfect?

 Unfortunately, splash-less bleach does not disinfect.
 It is still a powerful cleaner, but it shouldn't be used for sanitizing.
 The splash-less bleach formula even says on the back of the bottle that it does not sanitize.
 To prove this, I went to clorox.com and looked at their bleach products.

 If you filter to bleach, you see regular bleach and splash-less bleach products.
 Once you add the disinfecting filter, splash-less bleach disappears from the list.
 I do appreciate the disclaimer, but if you weren't aware that it wasn't a disinfectant, it might be time to use Clorox bleach instead.

 It seems as that Clorox Splash-Less Bleach will clean your household surfaces of germs, but it won't disinfect your countertops.
 To fight viruses and bacteria, a product meant for disinfection is what you need.
 (Especially during the pandemic.)

 This means this bleaching solution is truly meant for less spills and brightens clothing.
 Continue to use a splash-less formula as a deodorizer or in washing machines to deep clean tough laundry stains.
 It is a fantastic stain remover.
 The last thing, check out this review from a customer.
 You'd think that all Clorox brand products consist of disinfecting household chemicals, but they don't.